launchfort/flock/README.md

-  create [options]                  Create a database migration migrate [options] [migrationId]   Run all migrations, or up to a specific migration rollback [options] [migrationId]  Rollback the last ran migration, all migrations, or down to a specific migration
+  create [options]                  Create a database migration migrate [options] [migrationId]   Run all migrations, or up to a specific migration rollback [options] [migrationId]  Rollback the last ran migration, all migrations, or down to a specific migration upgrade [options]                 Upgrade a flock project using a .yo-rc.json file to use a .flockrc.json file
 ```

 ### create